Contact Information

 Wood-Related Exports

-Kentucky wood related exports climbed to $352 million in 2022, an increase of $60 million from 2021 export levels (Figure 10).
-Wood barrel exports are responsible for much of that increase as their export level climbed more than $40 million in 2021 to a total of $148.9 million.
-The 2022 wood-related exports are still below the recent high of $382 million in 2018.
-Three of the top wood-related exports from Kentucky come from oak trees: oak barrels, oak lumber, and oak logs.
-Lumber exports, including oak and non-oak, reached nearly $100 million in 2022.
-Adhesive paper and oak logs made up the remaining top wood-related exports at $18 million and $13 million, respectively (Figure 11).
-The demand for Kentucky’s barrels continues to grow domestically and internationally.
-The United Kingdom led the way in barrel imports at $56.6 million, followed by Japan at $24.7 million, and Ireland at $22.16 million (Figure 12).
+Kentucky wood-related exports climbed to $396 million in 2023, an increase of $44 million from 2022 export levels (Figure 10).
+Wood barrel exports are responsible for much of that increase as their export level climbed more than $63 million in 2023 to a total of $211.9 million.
+Wood-related exports surpassed the recent high of $382 million in 2018.
+Oaks remain very important for the wood export market as the top two wood-related exports from Kentucky come from oak trees: oak barrels and oak lumber ($41.9 million).

-Europe was once again the leading destination for Kentucky wood-related exports in 2022 at more than $133 million.
-Asia was the second leading destination for Kentucky wood-related exports at $120.1 million in 2021.
-North America (Canada and Mexico) represented the third largest importer of Kentucky wood products at $78.6 million, while the rest of the world imported more than $20 million in wood-related products.
+Europe remains the leading destination for Kentucky wood-related exports in 2023 at more than $186 million.
+North America (Canada and Mexico) represented the second largest importer of Kentucky wood products at $98 million.
+Asia was the third leading destination for Kentucky wood-related exports at $96 million in 2023.
+The rest of the world imported more than $16 million in Kentucky wood-related products.

 Figure 11